s1ntaxe770r/civo-rs/README.md

 Unofficial rust client for the civo api

 ## Why ?
-Because Civo's go client wasn't fast enough 😅.
+Because Civo's go client wasn't fast enough( Joking obviously ) 😅.
 This is purely for educational purposes as i am trying to get better at rust ,this also means that a large part of this code is bad and more expreienced rust devs would be disgusted by it.
 See something that isn't right?
 Open a PR as i mentioned earlier i am doing this to improve and would appreciate any feedback and or help i can get.

 > Fun fact: this originally started out as a client to interact with Civo objectstores.